CELAIM BOARD OF ADVISORS, Beginning Fall 2104: Dr. Andrés Amado, Dr. Juan-Pablo Andrade, Dr. Michael Quantz, Dr. Susan Hurley-Glowa

 - Dr. Philip Samponaro, Assistant Professor of History; Dr. Phil Samponaro is an Assistant Professor of 20th century U.S. social and cultural history.
 His teaching fields include the histories of 20th century popular culture, post-1945 civil rights, Latino/a and Puerto Rican migrations to the United States, as well as the history of modern Latin America and 20th century labor history of the Americas.
 Samponaro is interested in transnational cultural patterns in the Americas over the course of the past century.
 He enjoys particularly researching the histories and corresponding migrations of a variety of Latin American and Caribbean music ranging from urban reggaetón to Puerto Rican música jibara, Colombian vallenato, and, locally, Tejano and norteño styles.
 Samponaro is sponsor of the Phi Alpha Theta history honor society at UTB, co-advisor of another student organization, and the author of several articles, multiple book reviews and a forthcoming study of the 20th century clock and watch industry in Connecticut.

-The affiliated music faculty members that work collaboratively on performances for the annual Hispanic Heritage Concerts.
+The affiliated music faculty members that work collaboratively on performances for the annual Hispanic Heritage Concerts and frequently perform Latin American and Iberian Music.

-- Dr. Cristina Ballatori, Assistant Professor of Music in Flute; flautist
+- Dr. Cristina Ballatori, Associate Professor of Music in Flute; flautist

 - Dr. Jonathan Guist, Associate Professor of Music in Clarinet; clarinetist